tjc181/simsphere/README.md

 This is an updated version of the original Fortran implementation.
 The goals for this update include:

-* Fortran 2003 compliant code with free-form source formatting.
+* Fortran 2008 compliant code with free-form source formatting.
 * Full Implementation of unit tests.
 * Restructuring of code to eliminate COMMON blocks in favor of modules.
 * Reduce (or eliminate!) use of GO TO and DATA statements.
+* Implement data structures to simplify passing arguments to routines, reduce global variables.
-* Aspire to replace many subroutines with pure function calls and to reduce the number of global variables to a minimum.
+* Aspire to rework subroutines with pure function calls.

 ## Other implementations